Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_stall_detection.md

 * Hmin = full_steps_per_rev * rated_current * actual_current/(sqrt(2) * pi * rated_holding_torque)

-where full_steps_per_rev is 200 or 400 (for 1.8 or 0.9deg motors),  currents are in amps, and holding torque is in Nm.
+where full_steps_per_rev is 200 or 400 (for 1.8 or 0.9deg motors respectively), currents are in amps, and holding torque is in Nm.
 From this it can be seen that stall detection at low speeds is easier at lower motor currents.
 This is one reason why motor current is often reduced during stall-detect homing.

-Attempt to keep the speed above 40mm/s.

 # Background on stall detection